AlixPartners, LLP: Privacy Shield Policy

 AlixPartners has established procedures for periodically verifying implementation of and compliance with the Principles.
 AlixPartners conducts an annual self-assessment of its Personal Data practices to verify that the attestations and assertions the firm makes about its privacy practices are true and that the firm’s privacy practices have been implemented as represented.

 Personnel may file a complaint concerning AlixPartners’ processing of their Personal Data with the firm’s Human Resources Department.
 AlixPartners will take steps to remedy any issues arising out of a failure to comply with the Principles.
 Please contact AlixPartners as specified below to address any complaints regarding the firm’s Personal Data practices.
-If an AlixPartners’ Personnel complaint cannot be resolved through AlixPartners’ internal processes, AlixPartners will cooperate with the relevant EEA data protection authority, as appropriate.
+If an AlixPartners’ Personnel complaint cannot be resolved through AlixPartners’ internal processes, AlixPartners will cooperate with the relevant EEA or Swiss data protection authority, as appropriate.